OC Raw Dog Food receives the Advisor’s top rating of 5 stars.

 OC Raw Dog Food

 The Bottom Line

-Judging by its ingredients alone, OC Raw Dog Food looks like an above-average raw product.
+Judging by its ingredients alone, OC Raw looks like an above-average raw dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.